Common use of Foreword Clause in Contracts

 Appears in 1 contract

 Foreword.
 The changes to the United Kingdom’s (UK) competition law system, introduced under the Enterprise and Regulatory Reform Act 2013 and in force since April 2014, are designed to improve the effectiveness of competition law enforcement in this country.
 The Competition and Markets Authority (CMA) has competition law powers which apply across the whole economy.
-Sectoral regulators such as the Office of Rail and Road Communications (XXXOfcom) may exercise the competition law powers to enforce the prohibitions on anti-competitive agreements and on abuse of a dominant position, and to make market investigation references, concurrently with the CMA in those sectors for which they have responsibility.
-The Enterprise and Regulatory Reform Act 2013 introduced a number of changes to improve enhance the working of concurrency and to enable closer working between the CMA and sectoral regulators.
+Sectoral regulators such as the Water Services Regulation Authority Office of Communications (OfwatOfcom) may exercise the competition law powers to enforce the prohibitions on anti-competitive agreements and on abuse of a dominant position, and to make market investigation references, concurrently with the CMA in those sectors for which they have responsibility.
+The Enterprise and Regulatory Reform Act 2013 introduced a number of changes to improve enhance the working of concurrency and enable closer working between the CMA and sectoral regulators.
 The CMA and the sectoral regulators have demonstrated their commitment to making the concurrency framework more effective through the establishment of the UK Competition Network (UKCN).
 This represents an enhanced forum for cooperation which will enable closer working with the objective of more consistent and effective use of competition powers across all sectors.
-In their statement of intent in December 2013, the members of the UKCN affirmed: ‘The mission of the UKCN will be to promote competition for the benefit of consumers and to prevent anti-competitive behaviour both through facilitating use of competition powers and development of pro-competitive regulatory frameworks, as appropriate.’1 This memorandum of understanding (MoU) represents a further stage in the process of cooperation between the CMA and the regulators, setting out more practical detail on how the CMA and the XXX Ofcom will work together within the framework of competition law.2 The main purpose of this MoU is to establish an understanding between the CMA and the XXX Ofcom as to how this closer working will work in practice.
+In their statement of intent in December 2013, the members of the UKCN affirmed: ‘The mission of the UKCN will be to promote competition for the benefit of consumers and to prevent anti-competitive behaviour both through facilitating use of competition powers and development of pro-competitive regulatory frameworks, as appropriate.’1 This memorandum of understanding (MoU) represents a further stage in the process of cooperation between the CMA and the regulators, setting out more practical detail on how the CMA and ▇▇▇▇▇ Ofcom will work together within the framework of competition law.2 The main purpose of this MoU is to establish an understanding between the CMA and Ofwat Ofcom as to how this closer working will work in practice.
 It draws on the legislation which sets out the formal framework for how concurrency will operate and also, importantly, sets out our bilateral commitment to look for opportunities to work together, including within the framework of the UKCN, to promote competition for the 1 UKCN (2013)UKCN, Statement of Intent, 2 December 2013.
-2 This MoU does not relate to ‘regulatory appeals’ – that is, the separate role that the CMA has in considering appeals against, or references relating to to, proposed direct regulatory action by the XXX Ofcom under the sectoral statutes.
-This is a separate role, to be undertaken by the CMA panel, and the CMA is committed to ensuring that its cooperation with the XXX - Ofcom – whether under this MoU (and under comparable MoUs agreed with other sectoral regulators), through the UKCN, or otherwise in connection with their concurrent powers - will not impair the impartiality and fairness of the CMA’s conduct of such regulatory appeals (or indeed of market or merger investigations undertaken by the CMA panel). benefit of consumers.
+2 This MoU does not relate to ‘regulatory appeals’ – that is, the separate role that the CMA has in considering appeals against, or references relating to, proposed direct regulatory action by Ofwat Ofcom under the sectoral statutes.
+This is a separate role, to be undertaken by the CMA panel, and the CMA is committed to ensuring that its cooperation with Ofwat Ofcom – whether under this MoU (and under comparable MoU MoUs agreed with other sectoral regulators), through the UKCN, or otherwise in connection with their concurrent powers – will not impair the impartiality and fairness of the CMA’s conduct of such regulatory appeals (or indeed of market or merger investigations undertaken by the CMA panel). together, including within the framework of the UKCN, to promote competition for the benefit of consumers.
 We shall do this by the sharing of expertise, information, ideas and experience and each of us will commit to doing this efficiently and with a mutual regard for each other’s statutory position and strategic objectives.
-We believe that this MoU offers a valuable basis for that cooperation, in the interests of the CMA, the XXXOfcom, the railways services industry in Great Britain electronic communications, broadcasting and postal sectors and, most importantly of all, the consumers.
-Memorandum of understanding between the Competition and Markets Authority and the Office of Rail and Road.
+Water and sewerage markets are in the process of liberalisation, with the aim of fostering more competitive markets for the benefit of current and future customers.
+As markets evolve, competition enforcement under the Competition Act 1998 and review of markets under the Enterprise Act 2002 will be increasingly important tools to enable the development of effective competition in the sector.
+We believe that this MoU offers a valuable basis for that cooperation, in the interests of the CMA, OfwatOfcom, the water electronic communications, broadcasting and sewerage industry in England and Wales postal sectors and, most importantly of all, the consumers.

 Appears in 1 contract